Electroweak precision observables and Higgs-boson signal strengths in the Standard Model and beyond: present and future: Expected sensitivities at future lepton colliders

 In table~\ref{table_summary_EWPO} we have also illustrated the effect of the theoretical uncertainties in the results of electroweak fits with the information from future $e^+ e^-$ colliders.
 In this table, the results in the columns with grey background have been computed using the projected theoretical uncertainties, while such uncertainties have been neglected in the columns with white background.
 As one expects from looking at table~\ref{table:EWPOfutureErrors}, the effect of the future theoretical uncertainties on the CepC results are mild, but they are clearly non-negligible compared to the FCCee precision.
 Indeed, in the case of the FCCee, theoretical uncertainties can reduce the sensitivity to NP in some cases by up to a factor of $2$ compared to cases in which the theoretical errors are subdominant.

 Finally, in table~\ref{table_summary_EWPOHiggs}, we show the level of sensitivity to modified Higgs-boson couplings achievable at the various future colliders considered in this study, in the different scenarios explained in section~\ref{sec:Higgs-coupl-constraints}.
 In this case, let us emphasize however that, even before any future lepton collider, the HL-LHC will provide much better determinations of the Higgs-boson properties compared to what has been so far obtained with current data.
 Using the fermion-universal custodial-symmetric scenario as a reference, i.e. $\kappa_W=\kappa_Z\equiv \kappa_V$ and $\kappa_u=\kappa_d=\kappa_\ell\equiv \kappa_f$, the HL-LHC would be twice as sensitive to deviations from $\kappa_V=1$, and up to $6$-$7$ times as sensitive to deviations from $\kappa_f=1$.
 These results would be further improved at lepton colliders by a factor of 9 (5) for $\kappa_V$ ($\kappa_f$).
-Focusing on the results obtained at the different lepton colliders we observe how, in general, FCCee and CepC would perform similarly in terms of measuring the Higgs-boson couplings, though the FCCee is somewhat more sensitive to modified couplings to both vector bosons and fermions (in part because of the more precise determination of $\kappa_V$ via EWPO).
-At the ILC the results indicate that, assuming custodial symmetry, the initial phase would not be enough to match the FCCee or CepC precision.
+The much larger gain in sensitivity for $\kappa_f$ than for $\kappa_V$ can be understood by noticing that the measurement of Higg-boson couplings to vector bosons will be systematic dominated within the current LHC program, while the measurement of Higgs-boson couplings to fermions will need the full HL-LHC luminosity for the systematic uncertainty to be comparable to the statistical one.
+Focusing on the results obtained at the different lepton colliders we observe how, assuming custodial symmetry, the FCCee would offer a somewhat better performance than CepC in terms of measuring the Higgs-boson couplings to both vector bosons and fermions (in part because of the more precise determination of $\kappa_V$ via EWPO).
+At the ILC the results indicate that, again assuming custodial symmetry, the initial phase would not be enough to match the FCCee or CepC precision.
 Matching the CepC would be possible after a luminosity upgrade even in the absence of a dedicated run at $\sqrt{s}=1$ TeV.
-Including such a run in the physics program would make the ILC the best overall machine for the determination of the Higgs-boson properties (one exception would be the couplings to leptons, where the FCCee still offers the more precise measurement).
-In particular, while the FCCee and the CepC Higgs-boson runs will only explore center-of-mass energies $\sqrt{s}\approx 240$ GeV, where Higgs-boson production occurs mostly via $ZH$ associated production, running at the ILC with $\sqrt{s}=500$~GeV or $\sqrt{s}=1000$~GeV gives also access to $W$-boson fusion production, as well as $t\bar{t}H$ associated production.
-This results in a determination of $\kappa_W$ approximately 10 times more precise than at the FCCee/CepC.
+Including such a run in the physics program would make the ILC performances comparable to the FCCee physics reach for this scenario.
+For the scenario with $\kappa_Z\not =\kappa_W$ we observe that, while the CepC Higgs-boson run will only explore center-of-mass energies $\sqrt{s}\approx 240$ GeV, where Higgs-boson production occurs mostly via $ZH$ associated production, running at the FCCee with $\sqrt{s}=350$~GeV or at the ILC with $\sqrt{s}=500$~GeV or $\sqrt{s}=1000$~GeV gives also access to $W$-boson fusion production (as well as $t\bar{t}H$ associated production in the ILC case).
+This results in a FCCee (ILC) determination of $\kappa_W$ approximately 3 (10) times more precise than at the CepC.

 \FloatBarrier